-I was recently forced into changing the design of this site, because the little piece of software that controls its appearance was no longer supported.
+I was forced into changing the design of this site a few years ago when the little piece of software that controls its appearance was no longer supported.
 (Rats.)

 This turned out to be a good thing, because it made me think hard about what I wanted on my site.
 I mulled over what helps or irritates me on other people’s blogs and websites.
 (A blog is just a type of website that has new content added regularly.
 They’re all websites.)

 I had to update both this site, which I write as a publishing consultant & editor, and my author site at belindapollard.com.
 I discovered things that are relevant to both authors and editors, which is why I decided to write this article for both!

 I make no claims to having achieved perfection, and I’ll keep on tweaking my sites.
 But I thought I’d share my learnings with you in case you’re looking to start a website/blog, or update one.
 It might give you a headstart.

 - A behind-the-scenes look at the basic toolkit I use for my own websites.

 This website is created using WordPress, a type of free software that is adored by search engines (leading to better traffic stats), and also very powerful in terms of the many different ways it can be customised.

 I’m no techie, but I drive this website myself.
 I am a Webmaster [insert canned laughter here].
 Yep, once you clamber up that initial learning curve, WordPress is so simple a trained monkey or a Belinda Pollard could use it. 😉

 If you are already on a different platform such as Blogger et al and you love it, I wouldn’t be changing, because there’s few enough hours in the day as it is.
 But if you’re starting from scratch or not happy with what you’ve got, may I suggest: Go for WordPress.